Board Members

 Paula Jeffrey Puckett, Secretary

-Paula Puckett serves as an Associate Regional Director for InterVarsity Graduate and Faculty Ministries in the 17-state South Central Region, and in Faculty Ministry at William & Mary, her alma mater.
+Paula Puckett serves with InterVarsity Graduate and Faculty Ministries at William & Mary, her alma mater.
 She also holds an MA in Leadership from All Nations Christian College north of London.
 Paula is passionate about prayer, spiritual formation and helping scholars both young and old to flourish.
-Paula and her husband, Blake, currently own the home where Cambridge House is located and she serves as Secretary of the Board.
 Having worked in England alongside many men and women from the L’Abri tradition, Paula is particularly excited about the impact Cambridge House will have on generations of faculty and students.
-She is always happy to talk about tennis and her many trips to Wimbledon, or to take a dog walk around campus.
-She resides in Williamsburg with her husband, Blake, and their three young adult children.
+She is always happy to talk about tennis and her many trips to Wimbledon.
+She and her husband, Blake, have three young adult children and two dogs who always enjoy a long walk.

 Sharon Wood-Dunn